 Compelling, right?
 Well, don’t miss out on this chance to move your audience: make sure that your promoted pins include engaging descriptions with a clear, action-based CTA.
 “Buy,” “make,” “learn,” and “shop” are all good action verbs for this purpose.

 Tips!
 Pinners love their tips, tricks, life hacks, and listicles.
-Try including tips in your promoted pins, whether as text overlays or in the description.
+Try including tips in your promoted pins, whether as text graphics or in the description.
 Got wayyyy too much knowledge to fit in even a really long pin?
 No problemo: provide a teaser of your content on the pin itself, and include the rest on your landing page.

 Using promoted pins to encourage engagement